 Need a city backdrop to set the stage for your snowplow play?
-Try making our cardboard and paper city landscape (pictured here) or create a cardboard city neighborhood with more boxes.
-You can even add a simple winter landscape or a forest of snowy pinecone trees for sensory play.
+Try making our cardboard and paper city landscape (it’s the backdrop for our snowplow!) and create a cardboard city neighborhood with more boxes.
+Or recycle some scrap wood and design your own set of plays cars with working wheels.

 To make your own cardboard play snowplows you’ll need:

 - A cardboard box and a couple of small crap cardboard pieces